 Is Sports Betting Legal In The Philippines?

 Sports betting is legal and popular in the Philippines although some restrictions do apply.
-MegaSportsWorld (MSW) is a fully licensed bookmaker that offers a limited form of sports betting, they operate in local betting shops and internet cafes across the country.
-MSW has over 100 locations that customers can either walk in or phone in bets, but they are prohibited from accepting online bets from Filipino residents at this time.
+MegaSportsWorld (MSW) is a fully licensed bookmaker that offers a limited form of sports betting, they operate in casinos, local kiosks across the country, and online (in an extremely limited fashion not suitable for most players).
+MSW has over 100 locations and is limited to players aged 21 and up.

 Is Online Sports Betting Legal in the Philippines?

-Yes, in 2012 a court ruling decided there was no verbiage in Filipino law that made it illegal for residents to place online bets.
-While operating an online sportsbook is expressly prohibited in the territories regulated by PAGCOR.
-The Cagayan-Freeport region is free to legally operate an online bookmaking business if they do not offer their services to Filipino residents.
-Residents are free to legally place bets at Philippine legal mobile sportsbooks or at licensed and regulated offshore sportsbooks.
+Yes!
+Residents are free to legally place bets at Philippine legal mobile sportsbooks or at licensed and regulated offshore sportsbooks, which is our preference.
 Our Philippine online sportsbook reviews page is a great resource for players looking to bet online.

 A Look At The Gambling Laws In The Philippines